373d Strategic Missile Squadron: Combat operations

 308th Bombardment Group B-24D Liberator at Kwanghan Airfield, China (Note: Aircraft is Consolidated B-24D-25-CO Liberator, serial 41-24251, Chug-A-Lug.)

 In late March 1943, the squadron arrived at Kunming Airport, China.
 In order to prepare for and sustain combat operations in China, the squadron had to conduct numerous flights over the Hump transporting gasoline, lubricants, ordnance, spare parts and the other items it needed.
 The 373d supported Chinese ground forces and attacked airfields, coal yards, docks, oil refineries and fuel dumps in French Indochina.
 It attacked shipping, mined rivers and ports and bombed maintenance shops and docks at Rangoon, Burma and attacked Japanese shipping in the East China Sea, Formosa Straits, South China Sea and Gulf of Tonkin.
 For its operations interdicting Japanese shipping it was awarded a Distinguished Unit Citation.

 On 15 September 1943, seven squadron B-24s, based at Yangkai Airfield, were dispatched to attack a cement plant in Haiphong, a major port on the Gulf of Tonkin, but only one survived the mission.
 Two B-24s broke down while attempting to take off.
 The five remaining planes continued the mission.
 Over Haiphong, they were attacked by Japanese fighters.
 One plane went down, forcing the other planes to abandon the mission as they were continuously attacked.
 After that, two more planes were shot down.
 The Japanese pilots then attacked the parachuting aircrew, killing three and wounding three others.
 The other two planes escaped severe damage and returned to Yangkai Airfield, but one crashed at the airfield, killing the entire crew.

 The squadron moved to Okinawa in June 1945, where it was assigned to the 494th Bombardment Group.
+With the 494th, the squadron operated black camouflaged B-24s equipped with H2X radar.
 From its base at Yontan Airfield it engaged primarily in attacks against enemy airfields on Kyūshū and around the Inland Sea of Japan until V-J Day.
 It also struck airfields in China and Korea.
-The unit also participated in incendiary raids and dropped propaganda leaflets over urban areas of Kyūshū.
+The unit participated in incendiary raids and dropped propaganda leaflets over urban areas of Kyūshū.
+It also conducted weather reconnaissance missions.
 After the war's end, the unit transported personnel and supplies from Manila to Tokyo.
 In December, the 373d returned to the United States, where it was inactivated at the Vancouver Barracks Port of Embarkation on 6 January 1946.